 Aquaman Leak Detection will use dive gear that does not harm your pool to carefully inspect drains and the underwater surface of pools for leaks.
 Repairs can be made to the surface during the inspection process.
 This is a thorough way to find even the smallest leaks in a pool shell.

 Contact Aquaman Leak Detection with questions about pool and spa leaks.
 We check drains, light conduits, suction lines and use our patented listening equipment to find plumbing leaks.
-We offer same day service throughout Central Florida from the Atlantic to the Gulf coast.
+We offer same day service throughout Florida.